shundhammer/qdirstat/README.md

   from the "File" menu -- or configure QDirStat to always read across file systems.

 - Efficent memory usage.
-A modern Linux root file system has well over 500,000 objects (files, directories, symlinks, ...) and well over 40,000 directories.
+A modern Linux root file system has well over 800,000 objects (files, directories, symlinks, ...) and about 100,000 directories.
   This calls for minimalistic C++ objects to represent each one of them.
 QDirStat / KDirStat do their best to minimize that memory footprint.

 - Hierarchical tree view that displays accumulated sums in each branch,